JetBrains/Qodana/topics/shl-prepare-project.md

 ### Security and compliance

 Use strong, randomly generated passwords for all database users.
-Store credentials securely, such as in an environment variable manager or secret storage like HashiCorp Vault, AWS Secrets Manager and others.
+Store credentials securely, such as in an environment variable manager or secret storage like HashiCorp Vault and others.

 Restrict permissions to ensure users can only access their assigned databases.
 Avoid granting superuser or unnecessary privileges.